Conservatives take back City of Westminster from Labour

 Little Venice was another close contest edged by the Conservatives this time and the Lib Dems did well in Marylebone but not enough to get a first seat on the council.

-After the results, he said: “The result in Westminster is understandably a difficult moment for the Labour Party in our city, despite the enormous efforts of all our amazing candidates and activists.
+But after the results, he said: “The result in Westminster is understandably a difficult moment for the Labour Party in our city, despite the enormous efforts of all our amazing candidates and activists.

 “While we can take pride in what we have been able to achieve over the last four years in power, it will be important to reflect and learn how to do better in the future.